How to Make Great Money as a Freelance Translator

 Responsive Translation

-Provides translation services for clinical trial, medical device, and test publishers.
-Seeks contractors for translation work including post machine translation editing.
+Provides translation services for clinical trials, medical devices, and test publishers.
+Seeks contractors for translation work, including post-machine translation editing.

 Rev